kriswiner/PAF9701/README.md

 These sketches may be used without limitations with proper attribution

-PAF9701 breakout [design](https://oshpark.com/shared_projects/jREzx9Yg) may be obtained in the shared space of OSHPark.
+The 18 mm x 10 mm breadboard-compatible PAF9701 breakout [design](https://oshpark.com/shared_projects/jREzx9Yg) may be obtained in the shared space of OSHPark.
 Ask PixArt Imaging for information on sampling the PAF9701 thermal imaging sensor.